Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-parm.rst

 	-  An image capture operation may be significantly slower than motion capture.

-	-  Moving objects in the image might have excessive motion blur.
+	-  Moving objects in the woke image might have excessive motion blur.

-	-  Capture might only work through the :c:func:`read()` call.
+	-  Capture might only work through the woke :c:func:`read()` call.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.